Yesterday the Simple Delta kite was able to show what it could do in a fairly smooth breeze, on 100 meters (300 feet) of line.

 The Big MBK E-book Bundle is a collection of downloads—printable PDF files which provide step-by-step instructions for many kites large and small.

-Every kite in every MBK series.
+That's every kite in every MBK series.

 Up over 100 feet or so, the air was much less gusty, with smoother increases and decreases in strength.
 The line angle varied between 30 and 65 degrees depending on wind strength and thermal assistance.
-For quite a while, the kite seemed to be flying at close to its optimum wind speed, at 60 degrees from the horizon.
+For quite a while, the kite seemed to be flying at close to its optimum wind speed at 60 degrees from the horizon.

 Of the four or five longish flights it's had so far, this was the smoothest this delta had ever flown.
 The kite tracked slowly back and forth with a straight tail.